briandgomez/Study/Security+/Security Program Management and Oversight.md

 # Business Impact Analysis
-<u> Recovery Time Objective</u>: time to get back up and running
+<u> Recovery Time Objective (RTO)</u>: the max acceptable amount of time to restore a system or process after a disaster or failure

-<u> Recovery Time Objective</u>: a point int time you can say you are back up and running
+<u> Recovery Point Objective (RPO)</u>: the max acceptable amount of data loss measured in time

-<u>Mean Time To Repair (MTTR)</u>: average time to fix a required issue
-    - Includes diagnosing and everything related to fix the issue
+<u>Mean Time To Repair (MTTR)</u>: average time to repair a system or component.
+Includes diagnosing and everything related to the issue

-<u>Mean Time Between Failures (MTBF)</u>: the time a system will run before another outage
+<u>Mean Time Between Failures (MTBF)</u>: the average time between failures of a system or component during operation

 # Third Party Risk Assessment